sigcsets/sigcse2018/info/studentvolunteers.md

 ### When during the conference will I do my student volunteer work?

 This will depend on conference needs; some time periods are busier than others.
 Your duties may be broken into separate time periods and even across separate days.
-We guarantee no more than 6 hours of assigned work per volunteer but target an average of 5 hours.
+We guarantee no more than 9 hours of assigned work per volunteer.

 Please note that we’ll take your preferences into account whenever possible, as well as the times you specified that you will be arriving at and leaving the conference.
 You will also have the opportunity to specify when you are presenting a paper or poster.
 Given those constraints we will make our schedule.